maxkferg/matlab-pmml/README.md

 ## TODO
 - Support for 'RadialBasisKernel' and 'GeneralizedExponentialKernel' in Matlab package
-- Test with a large number of inputs
 - Support column naming (other than 'x1','x2',...)

 ## License